Wellness Conference: April 3-4, 2025

 Each spring we sponsor the annual Wellness Conference.
 The Wellness Conference allows professionals and experts in the Rocky Mountain Region to come together and share their expertise.

 The Wellness Conference consists of several mini-courses presented by professionals in the community.
 These mini-courses throughout Thursday are FREE to the public.
-On Friday the workshop for professionals is presented and a fee is required to attend this workshop.
+On Friday the workshop for *mental health* professionals is presented and a fee is required to attend this workshop.

 12 CEUs will be available this year